Software Alternatives, Accelerators & Startups

 • Byte Buddy on Android made possible

 If you've ever used libraries like https://github.com/JakeWharton/hugo or https://hibernate.org/ (if you've ever done some backend development) and wondered how do they seem to add some code/logic into your app just by adding some annotation to some method, or if you ever wondered how mocking frameworks like Mockito can change a class behavior for example, then most likely you're interested in a programming...
-Source: about 3 years ago
+Source: over 4 years ago

 • Let's create microservices system from scratch - part 4